 Public Records Disclosure

 Georgia’s Open Records Act (ORA) (O.C.G.A 50-18-70(b)) provides citizens broad access to those records and documents of state operated public agencies which are public records pursuant to the ORA.
 DHS/DFCS’s records, except where exempted by law, are subject to public disclosure.
 Foster caregiver information in GA SHINES or in DFCS paper files are public records not expressly exempted, and therefore, subject to disclosure.
 Additionally, records prepared or maintained by a private entity in cooperation with public officials, or contemplating the use of public resources and funds are considered public records and are also subject to the ORA.
 In sum, this means that foster caregiver information whether contained in DHS/DFCS’s or a CPA’s paper or electronic records is subject to public disclosure.
 Information not subject to disclosure would be information violating HIPAA privacy and security requirements or confidentiality laws related to Child Protective Services investigations.
-M
+Medical records are not required to be disclosed under the Open Records Act.

 For more information about the ORA, please consult legal counsel or visit Georgia’s First Amendment Foundation at www.gfaf.org .